Start a Meeting

 Make a Seventh Tradition Contribution

-Why do we support the Crystal Meth Anonymous World Services? *download*
+Why do we support the Crystal Meth Anonymous World Services? *download the seventh tradition pamphlet *

-By keeping Crystal Meth Anonymous selfsupporting, we help make sure CMA will be there for those in need of recovery.
+By keeping Crystal Meth Anonymous self-supporting, we help make sure CMA will be there for those in need of recovery.
 Many members whose lives are being restored by working a program express their gratitude by giving back to the fellowship.
 Most of us were dependent on others during our using and only looked to see what we could take from life.
 In our selfish pursuits, we lost our integrity and gained nothing.
 Through observing the Seventh Tradition, we learn to take responsibility for ourselves and, therefore, grow in our recovery.

 Membership in CMA is in no way contingent upon financial support of the fellowship.
-Yet groups, areas, regions and the CMA World Services all have necessary expenses that must be paid.
+Yet groups, areas, regions and the CMA General Services all have necessary expenses that must be paid.
 Our funds must come from within -- our spiritual principal of self-support requires this.
 Crystal Meth Anonymous is entirely self-supporting -- no outside contributions are accepted.

 All groups benefit from the general services although not all groups contribute to the General Services's support.
 All contributions are voluntary.